TryEnlight/tryenlight.github.io/_posts/2017-08-02-neural-network.md

 y = y/100 # max test score is 100
 </pre>

-Next, let's define a python `class` and write an `init` function where we'll specify our parameters such as input, hidden, and output layers.
+Next, let's define a python `class` and write an `init` function where we'll specify our parameters such as the input, hidden, and output layers.

 <pre class="prettyprint linenums">
 class Neural_Network(object):